 Photo submitted by Carrie Haugen

 Located in the heart of East Central Alberta, Battle River-Crowfoot is proud to be one of the most Conservative regions in Canada.
-Former MP Kevin Sorenson regularly with some of the highest margins of victory in the country.
+Former MP Kevin Sorenson was regularly elected with some of the highest margins of victory in the country.
 In the 2019 General Election, your Conservative Party of Canada candidate Damien Kurek won with the highest percentage of any MP in Canada, winning 85.5% of the popular vote.
 For Damien's biography, click here.

 Consisting of that part of the Province of Alberta described as follows: commencing at the intersection of the east boundary of said province with the northerly limit of the Municipal District of Wainwright No. 61; thence generally northwesterly along said limit to the easterly limit of Beaver County; thence generally northwesterly, generally southeasterly and generally westerly along the easterly, northerly and westerly limits of said county to the easterly limit of Leduc County; thence northerly and westerly along the easterly and northerly limits of said county to Highway No. 21; thence southerly and generally southeasterly along